kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/dependency-injection-introduction.md

         }
     }

-    // Can be overridden in application:
+    // Can be overridden in the application:
     @KoraApp
-    public interface Application extends CacheModule {  // <----- Подключили модуль
+    public interface Application extends CacheModule {  // <----- Connected module

         default Cache primaryCache() {
             return new RedisCache(); // Overrides the default